- FOR STUDENTS

 CIVIL JUSTICE project “Minor's Right to Information in civil actions – Improving's right to information in cross-border civil cases” - MiRI

-In January 2020 Turiba University in partnership with partners Genova University (Italy), Valensia University (Spain), Utreht University (the Netherlands), International Private Law Institute (Bulgaria), European Family and Inheritance Law Association (Italy) started the project “Minor's Right to Information in civil actions – Improving's right to information in cross-border civil cases”, co-financed by European Union CIVIL JUSTICE programme.
+In January 2020 Turiba University in partnership with partners Genova University (Italy), Valensia University (Spain), Defence for Children International (Italy), International Private Law Institute (Bulgaria), European Family and Inheritance Law Association (Italy) started the project “Minor's Right to Information in civil actions – Improving's right to information in cross-border civil cases”, co-financed by European Union CIVIL JUSTICE programme.

 Partners will carry out an in-depth legal study on European Union (EU) and national law in cross-border family cases.
 The aim of the research is to improve children's rights to information in cross-border civil cases affecting children's interests.
 The universities involved in the research will collect and analyse decisions of law enforcement authorities, mainly courts, to clarify methods how children's rights to information in cross-border family cases are granted.
 Project partners will compare case-law of EU Member States and collect the best practice materials, which will be disseminated at the end of the project in the form of academic recommendations.

 One of the objectives of the project is to improve and harmonize case-law of EU Member States so that children can effectively and appropriately receive information about the legal proceedings in which they are directly or indirectly involved in cross-border family law issues.
 In addition, an international database with EU law and case-law materials will be developed.